 diagram_question

-5 of 7 archetypes
+5 of 7 page types

 The honest read: if you do not need grounded output or bounding box coordinates, Qianfan is the stronger default and GLM is the faster one.
 DeepSeek earns its lane only when its specific strengths matter to your pipeline.